joemoose/dungeoneers.d20/docs/appendix-c.md

 ### Yew Wand

 - **Charges**: d6+1
 - **Usage**: Pacifies a creature when smacked on its knuckles.
-The pacified creature will not be hostile toward you.
+The pacified creature won’t be hostile toward you.